dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

   You will see similar code in many production programs.
 In our example, `R1` keeps the temporary result of the `ADD` operation.
 Once the `SUB` instruction is complete, `R1` is immediately reused to store the result of the `MUL` operation.
 The original code on the left features all three types of data hazards.
 There is a RAW dependency over `R1` between `ADD` and `SUB`, and it must survive register renaming.
 Also, we have WAW and WAR hazards over the same `R1` register for the `MUL` operation.
 Again, we need to rename registers to eliminate those two hazards.
 Notice that after register renaming we have a new destination register (`R104`) for the `MUL` operation.
 Now we can safely reorder `MUL` with the other two operations.

 * **Control hazards**: are caused due to changes in the program flow.
 They arise from pipelining branches and other instructions that change the program flow.
 The branch condition that determines the direction of the branch (taken vs. not taken) is resolved in the execute pipeline stage.
 As a result, the fetch of the next instruction cannot be pipelined unless the control hazard is eliminated.
-Techniques such as dynamic branch prediction and speculative execution described in the next section are used to overcome control hazards.
+Techniques such as dynamic branch prediction and speculative execution described in the next section are used to mitigate control hazards.

 \lstset{linewidth=\textwidth}